-Disclaimer: This vibrant Red Apple Beet Juice was created in partnership with Ontario Apple Growers.
+Disclaimer: This vibrant Red Apple Beet Juice were created for Ontario Apple Growers and these photos & recipes are shared with permission from the OAG.
 I love supporting local growers whenever I can, and I’ve had the awesome opportunity to meet with local apple growers with OAG because of our collaborations!
 Thanks for reading and supporting The Viet Vegan <3

 As a rather frugal person, I have often shied away from indulging in fresh juices.
 I love the flavours, I feel so energized whenever I treat myself to one of those juices, but I can rarely swing the $8 for a skinny glass of juice that MIGHT not even be freshly pressed (*ahem* certain restaurants in Toronto that sell bottled juices).